mariacristinatovarsalas/podcast-project/README.md

 # podcast-project

 Responsive landing page that allows access to podcasts episodes about technology, grants written info and images.
+Frontend: HTML5, CSS3.